 Thunderbolts are clearly the main weapon of Zeus, God of the Sky.
 We have to assume that Zeus had a plan.

-Zeus, the king of the Gods obviously wanted Danny Zuko, his demigod son, to be in the car race instead of Kineckie.
-To make it happen Zeus struck Kineckie (Jeff Conaway) in the head with a thunderbolt as he crouched down to pick up a penny for good luck.
+To make it happen, Zeus struck Kenickie in the head with a thunderbolt as he crouched down to pick up a penny for good luck.

-What this statement does though is confirm the half God/half mortal theory, since a half is one of two equal parts that together make a whole.
+This statement confirms the half God/half-mortal theory because half is one of two equal parts that together make a whole.

 Notice the Thunderbird badge in the Opening Credits of Grease

-It appears so fast that it’s very difficult to notice especially with all the other weird images flashing even faster on the screen just prior to the Thunderbird badge appearing.
+It appears so fast that it’s difficult to notice, especially with all the other weird images flashing even faster on the screen just before the Thunderbird badge appears.

 Weird Images in the Opening Credits of Grease’s Theme Song

-Quite a few bizarre seemingly unrelated images, possibly shown to distract attention flash on the screen for about half a second each, just prior to the appearance of the Thunderbird badge.
+Quite a few bizarre seemingly unrelated images, possibly shown to distract attention, flash on the screen for about half a second each, just before the appearance of the Thunderbird badge.
 You pretty much have to pause the song to see them properly.

 The weird images in the theme song of Grease appear to include:

 - Lucille Ball in a scene from her 1950s TV show I Love Lucy.
 She’s holding a seltzer bottle in one hand and a cream pie in the other.
 Next to this image is a scene from the 1950s TV show The Honeymooners starring Jackie Gleason.
-Lucille Ball appears on the left side of the screen and Jackie Gleeson appears on the right side.
+Lucille Ball appears on the screen’s left side, and Jackie Gleeson appears on the right side.

 - Joseph Stalin, Communist leader of the Soviet Union.
 (Possibly as a love/hate metaphor)

-- A cartoon drawing of humour magazine “MAD” titled TALES CALCULATED TO DRIVE YOU MAD, overlapped by 4 big wide open red-lipped mouths showing off their white teeth.
+- A cartoon drawing of humor magazine “MAD” titled TALES CALCULATED TO DRIVE YOU MAD, overlapped by 4 big wide open red-lipped mouths showing off their white teeth.